 It is advisable to avoid using “tingling” or “warming “ lubricants, as these can contain menthol and chilli extracts, which can cause more harm than good and check the ingredients on the bottle.
 Many commercial lubricants contain ingredients such a propylene glycol, parabens, perfume, dyes or glycerin, all of which are known vaginal irritants and may cause thrush.

-Some popular water based brands including KY jelly and well known brands frequently prescribed and recommend by healthcare professionals and widely avaiable on the high street and online can exacerbate vaginal dryness or vaginal atrophy.
-This is because they have a high osmolarity so draw moisture away from the walls of the vagina rather than lock it in and hydrate them.
+Some popular water-based brands, including KY and well-known brands frequently prescribed and recommended by healthcare professionals and widely available on the high street and online, can exacerbate vaginal dryness or vaginal atrophy.
+This is because they have a high osmolarity, so draw moisture away from the walls of the vagina rather than lock it in and hydrate them.

 Be honest with your partner